pauliacomi/pyGAPS/docs/manual/isotherm.rst

 be specified in the function call as the `key` parameter.

-Besides functions which give access to the internal datapoints, the isotherm obeject can also interpolate between points and return the value of pressure and loading at a point specified by the user.
+Besides functions which give access to the internal datapoints, the isotherm object can also interpolate between points and return the value of pressure and loading at a point specified by the user.
 To differentiate them from the functions returning internal data, the functions have 'at' in their name.